 The challenge – tenants own their data

-A gross lease, percentage lease, net lease, RFI lease or double or triple net leases..?
+A gross lease, percentage lease, net lease, FRI lease or double or triple net leases..?
 3 years, 5 years, 20 years..?
 The landscape of commercial leasing, particularly in the UK, is a minefield of complex and often extraordinarily taxing demands made from both the landlords and the tenants perspectives.
-The expectation and pressure rises day by day.
+The expectation and pressure of ESG reporting and sustainable developments rises day by day.
 Landlords of today are expected to understand more and more about their own portfolios and how they adhere to the increasingly recognised sustainability benchmarks.
 And these sustainability benchmarks, which are growing on both a national and international scale, require energy data.

-How do we make this work?
+How do we make data collection for sustainability reporting work smoother?
 There’s probably a different answer for both tenants and landlords, so let’s consider both.

 How to make it work together

-Landlords want it, tenants don’t have to give it up.
+Landlords want sustainability data, tenants don’t have to give it up.
 The key to resolving this, long term, is a mutually beneficial agreement for both parties.
-We all need to work together to make data flow more freely and there’s no reason everyone can’t be better off for it in the end.
+We all need to work together to make sustainability data flow more freely and there’s no reason everyone can’t be better off for it in the end.

 To landlords: think ahead and respect your tenants worlds.
 Find a reason to make it worthwhile for them too, because sometimes you need to spend some money to make money.